k3po/k3po/specification/wse/SPEC.md

 The frames used by an emulated WebSocket connection for upstream and downstream data transfer extend those defined by [Draft-76](http://tools.ietf.org/html/draft-hixie-thewebsocketprotocol-76), by adding a command frame.

-The text-based command frame has frame type `0x01`, which masks to `0x00` indicating text content.
+The text-based command frame has frame type `0x01`, which does not have the leading bit set so masks to `0x00` indicating text content.

 The content of each command frame is a sequence of bytes encoded as hex.
 For example, the bytes `5` `B` (`0x35 0x42`) decode to the hypothetical command hex code `0x5B`.